Healthdirect Free Australian health advice you can count on.

 Can I include a small amount of junk food in a healthy diet?

-Check the Australian Dietary Guidelines to help you decide if you need to improve your diet, and to guide your food and drink intake.
+Check the Australian Dietary Guidelines for more information about understanding your food and drink intake.

 How can I reduce the amount of junk food I eat?